Lucasor99/TFM/README.md

 - **`-rf n` (optional):** Specifies the replication factor for Cassandra.
 If not provided, a default value of 3 is used.

 >[!IMPORTANT]
->The replication factor must be set to a value greater than or equal to the number of replicas.
+>The replication factor must be set to a value lower than the number of Cassandra nodes.

 ## Creating and Inserting Data